zalexandr/wiz/README.md

 ## :warning: Discussions

 If you have questions or other comments please use the **new** [Discussions Board](https://github.com/sbidy/wiz_light/discussions).

+## 📔 DNS / IP Address Tip
+If you are using DHCP IP address features and looking for avoiding static IPs for the bulb, you can use the DNS names.
+To avoid the mess with the IPs you can use the Hostnames of the bulbs.
+The hostname will be created from the last 6 digest of the MAC and the `wiz-` prefix.
+Example: `wiz-123123` or `wiz-123ABC` .
+So you can have dynamic IPs, but this hostname will not change.
+The MAC address you can find in your router or via `nc`.
+One of the next versions of this integration will show the MAC in the "Device Properties" tab.
+Overall, your DNS resolution should work 😉.

 ## :blue_heart: Kudos and contributions